Learn something new every day

 Conservation concerns frequently lead agencies to use the off-season to assess the health of the clam population in the area.
-If there are too few adults due to over-harvesting, clam season may be delayed for a time or fewer clam seasons may be offered each year to allow young clams to mature.
-If the total population appears to be decreasing to dangerous levels, clam season may be skipped until population levels stabilize.
+If there are too few adults due to over-harvesting, clam season may be delayed for a time or fewer harvesting seasons may be offered each year to allow young clams to mature.
+If the total population appears to be decreasing to dangerous levels, the season may be closed until population levels stabilize.

 Most communities limit more than just the season in which clams can be harvested.
 They frequently set limits on the type of equipment used, like clamming rakes that must have a minimum clearance between tines.
 Other limitations are set on the total number of clams a clam digger may take and limits on species of clams.
 Many areas also require that the clam hunter take the first 15 clams, no matter what the size or condition.
 Some areas require that clam hunters re-bury clams that they have rejected, especially certain species that may be harmed if left on top of the sand.